Armand Basi 2010 EDT

 L’Eau Pour Homme

 Armand Basi L’Eau Pour Homme is an Eau de Toilette launched in 2010, created by Francis Kurkdjian.
-L’Eau Pour Homme settles into a heart of Cardamom, Bamboo, Cypress, and Bergamot.
+L’Eau Pour Homme opens with Bergamot and Lavender, settles into a heart of Cypress, Cardamom, Nutmeg, and Bamboo, and dries down to a base of Patchouli and Moss.
 Armand Basi's L’Eau Pour Homme carries a Favourite verdict, a woody-led wear.

 This one is a divisive, frustratingly short-lived scent that will either be dismissed as an air freshener or beloved for its unique, tranquil freshness.
 A steal if you buy it on sale, but don't expect it to last.